bones-codes/instant-archlinux-on-mac/README.md

 # Breakdown (Behind the scenes)
 * Command Line Developer tools, Homebrew, VMware Fusion, Boot2docker, Docker all get silently and automatically installed.
-* Since Mac OSX doesn't support the Ext4 file system.
+* Since macOS doesn't support the Ext4 file system.
 We install a 10 day trial of Paragon ExtFS (It can be uninstalled after the install)
 * The file system gets converted to HFS+ if needed then volume gets shrunk down to make room for Arch Linux.
 * The physical volume gets mapped to virtual volumes for VMware Fusion.
 * The system is profiled to be able to dynamically adapt to its hardware.